Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-Providing suitable ARIA annotations makes it easier for screen reader users to understand a widget without having to piece together clues.
+When needed, providing suitable ARIA annotations makes it easier for screen reader users to understand a widget without having to piece together clues.

 ### **Who**
 - Screen reader users